So why choose a greyhound as a pet?

 Greyhounds Are Goddam Lazy.

-Many people assume greyhounds need lots of exercise as they are known for racing.
+Many assume greyhounds need a lot of exercise, as we know them for their racing prowess.
 So not the case!
-They love their early morning and late afternoon ‘sniffari’ walks and their ‘zoomies‘, but apart from that, they are mostly found lounging on the sofa or their bed.
-They make ideal apartment pets for this very reason and are becoming very popular as inner-city pets.
-Our routine is generally:
+They love their early morning and late afternoon ‘sniffari’ walks and their ‘zoomies‘, but apart from that, you can find them lounging on the sofa or on their bed.
+Because of this, greys make ideal apartment dogs and are becoming very popular as inner-city pets.

 - Wake around 6 am